SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 ### Exemplary Nextflow pipeline

 To enable quick testing of the nf-prov plugin we created a simple Nextflow pipeline based on the nf-core template [@citesAsAuthority:Ewels2020-dj; @citesAsRelated:Langer2024-pd].
-The pipeline is available at [this GitHub repository](https://github.com/famosab/wrrocmetatest).
+The pipeline is available on GitHub at [famosab/wrrocmetatest](https://github.com/famosab/wrrocmetatest).
 It runs [fastp](https://github.com/OpenGene/fastp) and [megahit](https://github.com/voutcn/megahit).
 The README holds all necessary information to run the pipeline locally.
+Nf-core tooling made the creation of this pipeline really quick and enabled us to focus our work on the nf-prov plugin.

-### Process labels in nf-core pipelines
+### Process labels, ext directive and meta.yaml in nf-core modules
+Process labels, ext directive and meta.yaml are three different entities which seemed fitting for out tasks of embedding tool and output descriptions of Nextflow workflows in Research Object Crates.
+The following section explains each of those entities and shows which information can be extracted from them.

-All nf-core pipelines and pipelines created using the nf-core template make use of the process labels within the module code.
+All Nextflow pipelines but especially nf-core pipelines and pipelines created using the nf-core template can use nf-core modules and subworkflows.
+These enable code reuse and modularization of the pipeline code.
+Nf-core modules make use of the process labels within the module code.
 These labels are generalized and point towards the defined process resources limits which are defined with `conf/base.config` for example like

 ```groovy
 withLabel:process_medium {